-Sampson County EMS is responsible for providing emergency care, treatment and transport throughout Sampson County.
-Sampson County EMS provides paramedic level coverage for all of Sampson County.
-We are supported by 6 Volunteer Rescue Squads and 3 volunteer fire medic units.
+Sampson County EMS provides paramedic level emergency medical treatment throughout Sampson County.
+We are supported by volunteer EMS agencies and volunteer fire medic units.

-Sampson County EMS was formed in 1990 with 1 ambulance operating from 6 am to 6 pm at the EMT-Defibrillation level.
-In April of 2002, SCEMS started providing emergency medical care at the EMT-Intermediate level which allowed us to be able to provide a more advanced airway along with additional drugs.
+Sampson County EMS was formed in 1990 with one ambulance operating from 6 am to 6 pm at the EMT-Defibrillation level.
+In April 2002, SCEMS started providing emergency medical care at the EMT-Intermediate level which allowed us to be able to provide a more advanced airway along with additional medications.
 In May 2007, SCEMS started providing EMT-Paramedic care, which is the most advanced pre-hospital care allowed in North Carolina.
-We operate under the direction of our Medical Director, Dr. Steven Kelley and our North Carolina Office of EMS approved treatment protocols.
+We operate under the direction of our Medical Director and our North Carolina Office of EMS approved treatment protocols.

 It is our mission and goal that we will provide professional and prompt Emergency Medical care while constantly striving to remain a comprehensive, clinically sophisticated and compassionate EMS System.